-Despite the pandemic, the City is on track to continue to grow business in 2021.
-While the City does not yet have final number for 2021 Q3/Q4, the statistics show that the City has more than doubled its 2021 Q1/Q2 business starts when comparing them to 2020/2019 Q1/Q2 numbers.
+The City of Milford is on track to maintain its continued business growth in 2022.
+Our 2022 business starts total 692 an increase of 128% from the previous year.
+We continue to hold strong each year significantly outpacing many surrounding municipalities.
 The businesses range from small home businesses, to doctor's offices and construction.
 This data is most notable for its indicator of economic growth.
-Considering that general partnerships and sole proprietorship are not required to file, this number is likely higher.
+Considering that general partnerships and sole proprietorship are not required to file, this number is likely significantly larger.

-The City's grand list continues to increase.
-Out of 169 municipalities, the City is ranked tenth in the State of Connecticut and first in New Haven County.
-This growth has allowed the City to cut taxes for six consecutive years furthering small business growth and creating household reductions such as mortgage and car taxes.
-This is an increase from 2020 from \$6,757,208,115 to \$7,893,232,653 in 2021.
+Milford's grand list continues to increase.
+This growth has allowed Milford to cut taxes for seven consecutive years furthering small business growth.
+This is a substantial increase due to reevaluation from \$7,893,232,653 in 2021 with a further increase in 2022 to \$7,959,700,176.

-The latest available labor data indicates retail, professional science/tech services, and health care are the top industry employment in the City.
-Of the top industry employers, health care had the largest workforce growth.
-The latest unemployment figures from May 2021, show that Milford had a 6.2% unemployment rate compared to 11.3% in the prior year.
+The latest available labor data indicates retail, professional science/tech servies, and health care are the top industry employment in Milford.
+Of the top industry employers health care had the largest workforce growth.
+The latest unemployment figures from May 2022, show that Milford had a 3.7% unemployment rate compared to 6.2% in the prior year.
+This is significant recovery in the wake of the pandemic.